-- Explains the role of the Committee; - Invites each person present with knowledge of the student to present information; - Considers information relevant to the student's needs. - Presents information gathered. - Presents information gathered. - May be invited to attend to review any recent assessments; - -Act as a resource; - Assist in the interpretation of reports from other agencies. - Shares any available reports with Principal; - May arrange for an advocate to attend the meeting to speak on their behalf or support them; - Provides any further information; - Asks questions as they arise.
+- Invites each person present with knowledge of the student to present information; - Considers information relevant to the student's needs. - Presents information gathered. - Presents information gathered. - May be invited to attend to review any recent assessments; - Act as a resource; - Assist in the interpretation of reports from other agencies. - Shares any available reports with Principal; - May arrange for an advocate to attend the meeting to speak on their behalf or support them; - Provides any further information; - Asks questions as they arise.